optimuse/cdap/cdap-docs/developers-manual/source/pipelines/developing-plugins/presentation-plugins.rst

     ],
     "jump-config": {
       "datasets": [{
-        "ref-property-name": "name"
+        "ref-property-name": "datasetName"
       }]
     }
   }

-In this example, the `name` field of the `dataset-selector` will have a "jump" link added in the CDAP UI.
+In this example, the ``datasetName`` field of the ``dataset-selector`` will have a "jump" link added in the CDAP UI.

 Example Widget JSON
 ===================